-Women Who Make Ivanka’s Clothes Don’t Earn Even Enough to Live With Their Kids
+Women Who Make Ivanka’s Clothes Don’t Even Earn Enough to Live With Their Kids

 Women who are employed full-time at the factory do get some benefits, such as three months’ paid maternity leave (which is more than Ivanka originally gave her employees); mandatory federal health insurance; and a $10.50 bonus if they work while on their periods.

-Ivanka technically stepped down from her fashion line in January, but she still receives payouts from the line, which was folded into a trust worth $50 million.
+Ivanka technically stepped down from her fashion brand in January, but she still receives payouts from the line, which was folded into a trust worth $50 million.
 Her name still appears on the labels of the dresses manufactured by Alia and hundreds of other women.
-Alia and her husband, Ahmad – both of whom are practicing Muslims – know who Ivanka’s dad is.
+Alia and her husband, Ahmad, both of whom are practicing Muslims, know who Ivanka’s dad is.
 “We don’t like Donald Trump’s policies,” Ahmad said.
 “But we’re not in a position to make employment decisions based on our principles.”